 Have you ever been in the socially awkward situation of being around someone who says something that is inappropriate and culturally offensive?
 Have you ever done it yourself?
 Chances are you have been in both situations as there are many phrases and comments peppered throughout our language that may seem innocuous but have connotations you may be unaware of.

 In promoting and supporting Indigenous awareness, cultural competency, and mutual respect, it is our goal with this blog to provide a reliable resource for people seeking information.
-In this article we have a selection of phrases and questions that should avoided - whether in company of Aboriginal individuals or not.
+In this article we have a selection of phrases and questions that should avoided - whether in company of Indigenous individuals or not.

 Here you go - but beware, some may surprise you: